 2. I want to compete but some of the information in my business idea is confidential, and Venture Cup’s competition is open for anyone.
 How do I do?

-When submitting an entry to our competition you can choose to write some information in so-called Hidden Information.
-The text you add in these fields will only be visible for your team members and The Jury which have all signed confidential agreements.
+When submitting an entry to our competition you can choose to write some information in a box called "Hidden" information, which means that the information you write here is just that, hidden.
+The text you add in this text box will only be visible for your team members and selected people from Venture Cup's professional network; the jury, the feedback writers and the Venture Cup staff.
+Everyone that has access to read the hidden information have all signed confidentiality agreements.

 3. Are all type of ideas welcome?

-Yes, all kinds of ideas can compete in Venture Cup.
+Yes, all kinds of ideas can compete in Venture Cups competitions.
 Depending on what stage your business is in, you compete in either Venture Cup IDEA or Venture Cup STARTUP.
-If you are unsure, we suggest that you look at Venture Cup rules and that you contact the nearest regional office if you have further questions.
+If you are unsure which competition is best suited for you, you can read more about the competitions here, and contact your nearest regional office if you have further questions.

 4. Which region do I compete in?

-In Venture Cup STARTUP you compete in one of four regions depending on which county you live in.
+In Venture Cup IDEA and STARTUP you compete in one of four regions depending on which county you live in.
 If you compete as a team you compete in the region where the team leader resides.
-The team leader is appointed jointly by your team and registered as a leader when you upload your entry in the competition tool.
+The team leader is appointed jointly by your team and registered as a leader when you upload your entry on the digital platform.

 5. How do I know to which region I belong?